kimmelsg/actionmailbox-imap/README.md

 It seems that there is no plans to create some sort of IMAP implementation relay in ActionMailbox. https://github.com/rails/actionmailbox/issues/14

 There is probably a reason for this.
-We did not want to setup or maintain a mailserver which would probably be the route to go for a robust inboud email application.
+We did not want to setup or maintain a mailserver which would probably be the route to go for a robust inbound email application.

 ## Usage